Is Your Prospect’s Security Program Blocking Your Message?

 Now the problem gets worse (as if it could!).
 Some webmasters believe any company has the right to do what they want.
 After all, it is their software.
 Still, others contend choice is the key issue and that users should be allowed to block anything they wish.

 Here’s the grey area: those who get their new notebook may not know how to change their default settings, so they leave them on.
 The result: content is blocked.

-Ad blocking should be an option users can turn on.
+Ad blocking should be an option user can turn on.
 It should not be the default.
 And while Pop-ups are intrusive, and banner ads often take additional load time, text links should not be blocked.

-What’s more, there should also be information alerting the new notebook user there may be blank spaces on web sites and links and navigation may be missing or may not work properly due to the blocking features.
+What’s more, there should also be information alerting the new notebook user there may be blank spaces on websites and links and navigation may be missing or may not work properly due to the blocking features.
 Guess what?
 Nothing.

 Don’t get addled.
 There are potential software solutions.
 And there are online forums discussing action that could (and should!) be taken to protect your online revenues.

 But make your webmaster aware.
 And it wouldn’t hurt to conduct some back-end focus group research to determine how many of your customers had problems.
-Because if they had a problem, you have a three letter problem: R-O-I.
+Because if they had a problem, you have a three-letter problem: R-O-I.